andrei-calin-dragomir/Serverless-Krm/serverless_functions/README.md

 # Manual

-This README file contains all the templates of the functions as well as the method to deploy them (from source -> to docker image -> to deployment on k8s)
+This README file contains all the templates of the functions as well as the method to deploy them (from source -> to docker image -> to deployment on knative)

-## Notations
+Our image repository is located at `andreicalindragomir/serverless-krm`

-Our image repository is located at `andreicalindragomir/serverless-krm` All images we store are stored under a `tag`.
+All images we store are stored under a `tag`.
 Each `tag` in our case is a serverless function.

 ## Deployment